History of Vienna: Austrofascism

-The fire of the Justizpalast (Palace of Justice) in 1927 after violent demonstrations, the collapse of the Creditanstalt, the largest bank of the country, and finally the dissolution of parliament in 1933, marked the way to the Civil War in February 1934.
-After Engelbert Dollfuß, who had been Chancellor of Austria and foreign minister since 1932, had forbidden the Nazi Party, the Communist Party and the Schutzbund in 1933, he extended the ban to the Social Democratic Party in 1934 after the February Uprising.
-The only legal political organization was the new movement of his own creation, the Vaterländische Front.
-Dollfuß created an authoritarian regime called Ständestaat and ruled without parliamentary approval (also see Austrofascism).
+The fire of the Justizpalast (Palace of Justice) in 1927 after violent demonstrations, the collapse of the Creditanstalt, the largest bank of the country, and finally the dissolution of parliament in 1933, marked the way to the Austrian Civil War in February 1934.
+After Engelbert Dollfuß, who had been Chancellor of Austria and foreign minister since 1932, had forbidden the Nazi Party, the Communist Party of Austria and the Republikanischer Schutzbund in 1933, he extended the ban to the Social Democratic Party in 1934 after the February Uprising.
+The only legal political organization was the new movement of his own creation, the Fatherland Front.
+Dollfuß created an authoritarian regime called Ständestaat and ruled without parliamentary approval.